Program Delivery by Faculty

 Faculty and staff have reworked courses in order to offer them in Fall 2020 as part of a new learning model that will include a mixture of both online content delivery and in-person, on-campus activities.
 Our Industry Partnerships Group is actively working with partners and clients to recruit projects for our design clinics.
 The FSDE building is being prepared to accommodate this new model and to protect everyone’s health and safety.

 Students must be in PEI to complete engineering courses in the Bachelor program.
 For Master’s students, most courses can be completed remotely, however, in-person research may be required for the thesis component.
-If students have questions, they are encouraged to contact the Administrative Assistant, Student Experience (Christine Greening, firstname.lastname@example.org) or Associate Dean, Academic (Wayne Peters, email@example.com).
+If students have questions, they are encouraged to contact the Administrative Assistant, Student Experience (Christine Greening, firstname.lastname@example.org) or the Interim Dean, Faculty of Sustainable Design Engineering (Wayne Peters, email@example.com).

 Students in the final (clinical) year of the Doctor of Veterinary Medicine program will begin in-person rotations on July 6, 2020.
 The Faculty of Veterinary Medicine (Atlantic Veterinary College) has worked with public health authorities and has travel, self-isolation, and return-to-training plans approved for these students.